 However, there’s one rule that always applies for domain names:

 If you like it, go for it.

 As I mentioned above, in addition to domain you will also need hosting.
 There are literally hundreds of different hosting companies who are all available to host your site.

-However, in the past 4-5 years while I have been setting up and managing different websites and blogs I have found out that there are only couple of real and legitimate hosting companies that actually deliver.
-From those hosting companies you can usually get your domain and hosting at the same time.
+However, in the past 4-5 years while I have been setting up and managing different websites and blogs I have found out that there are only few real and legitimate hosting companies that actually deliver.
+From those hosting companies you can usually get your domain and hosting together at the same time.

 However, you can always feel free to use any other hosting company as long it’s reliable and secure.
 So make sure you double check the background before buying anything.

 For me, this the most fun part.

 The are actually many different ways of setting up a website, but the most popular ones are Content management systems – such as WordPress, Drupal & Joomla (they are all FREE to use & very user-friendly)

 I even made a pretty comprehensive comparison between 3 of them.

 In THIS tutorial I’m going to show you how to set up a site using WordPress (WebsiteSetup.org is built using WordPress as well :)).